 The first payment on the lease on the date of delivery:

-The mot payment on the lease on the date of delivery.
-General Subsidiary Ledger Ledger Account Required Account Title Debit Credit 530 NCES Expenditures-Debt Service-Principal 1,000 330 7831 Experialtures-Debt Service-Frincipal 1,000 241 Warrants Outstanding 1,000 To record the first lease payment.
+General Subsidiary

+Ledger Ledger

+Account Required Account Title Debit Credit

+530 NCES 7831 Expenditures-Debt Service-Principal 1,000

+241 Warrants Outstanding 1,0

+To record the first lease payment.
 Initially recorded as a Liability.